 Unfortunately, we had little more time to dally there and needed to be content with enjoying breakfast while looking longingly up the kloof we wished we’d had time to hike.
 Rubbing this hankering in were a family of exuberant hikers who hove into view on the other side of the valley, just as we were lamenting this fact.

-But further up the valley, circling the mountaintops, were what we thought were a pair of Black Eagles; a serendipitous sighting which my binoculars quickly confirmed.
+But further up the valley, circling the mountaintops, were what we thought was a pair of Black Eagles; a serendipitous sighting which my binoculars quickly confirmed.

 What more can you ask for from a 16-hour overnight stay?